GeoEnergyLab-EPFL/PyFrac/Doc/source/RunningASimulation.rst

 1. Whenever the fracture reaches a boundary where mesh extension has not been turned on, a re-meshing by compressing the domain is performed.
-2. Whenever the fracture reaches the boundary in three or four directions simultaneously, a re-meshing by compression of the domain is done.
+2. Whenever the fracture reaches the boundary in all four directions simultaneously, a re-meshing by compression of the domain is done.

 The second point can be disabled by setting